onixary/ssc_wiki_en/docs/update_log/update_log.md

 - Spawn probabilities for Cursed Creatures are now configurable.
 See [wiki](https://ssc-wiki.readthedocs.io/en/latest/mod_content/mod_config/) for details.

 - Added missing descriptions for the \`snow_fox\` form.

+### 1.0.63 - 1.0.64

+- Fixed issue which bat_3's clinging/hanging animations not sync properly in multiplayer servers

+- Powerful Inhibitor now correctly affects special forms

+- [@xu233333](https://github.com/xu233333): add back detail screen for bigger text in Book of Shape Shifter

+- Emergency fix issue which localization would fail when the owo-lib mod was not installed